zewas1/ProductCatalog/README.md

 Install required dependencies with the following command: composer require symfony/runtime

-On XAMPP control panel click shell tye in the following command: db_user -u root password, when prompted for password type in : db_password
+On XAMPP control panel click shell tye in the following command: db_user -u root password

+When prompted for password type in : db_password

+Once database user is created you will need to perform a migration.

 Perform database migration from the root directory with the  following command: php bin/console doctrine:migrations:migrate